 TRANSLATIONAL PERSPECTIVES.
 Although usually invited, succinct opinion pieces relevant to a specific aspect of translational medicine will also be considered for JACC: Basic to Translational Science.
 They should not exceed 2,500 words and should have no more than a total of 2 figures and tables than 5 references.

-Include the full title, authors’ names (including full first name and middle initial and degrees), total word count, and a brief title of no more than 45 characters.
+Include the full title (no more than 15 words, hyphenated words count as a single word and single terms [e.g., de novo, in vivo, etc.] count as a single word), authors’ names (including full first name and middle initial and degrees), total word count, and a brief title of no more than 15 words.
 List the departments and institutions with which the authors are affiliated, and indicate the specific affiliations if the work is generated from more than one institution (use the footnote symbols given under ‘‘Tables’’).
 Also provide information on grants, contracts, and other forms of financial support, and list the cities and states of all foundations, funds and institutions involved in the work.
 Include any relationship with industry (see ‘‘Relationship With Industry Policy’’).
 If there are no relationships with industry, this should be stated.
 Under the heading, ‘‘Address for correspondence,’’ give the full name and complete postal address of the author to whom communications, author proofs, and reprint requests should be sent.
 Also provide telephone and fax numbers and an email address for the corresponding author.